blockades/mmt_resources/research/secp_writeup.md

 Whisper messages include the recipient as metadata, meaning an external observer can see who is talking to who.
 SSB-private obfuscates recipients, meaning an observer can see who is publishing encrypted messages, but not who they are being sent to.
 This is only practical to do because of SSB's gossip protocol.
 There is no ubiquitous view of the network, rather each peer can only access messages from a specified number of 'hops' away from their own node on the social graph.
 This means each peer has a small enough sub-set of the network that attempting to decrypt all messages because practical.
 This might seem like a lot of effort to go to just to obfuscate some metadata, but metadata leaking has been one of the biggest criticisms of traditional encrypted messaging approaches like PGP over email.

-- Eclipse attacks TODO
+Whisper uses a DHT which may make it vulnerable to eclipse attacks, whereby a specific node is targeted to make part of the network inaccessible.
+SSB's gossip protocol makes these kind of attacks more difficult.

 ### Swarm

 Swarm is a distributed storage platform and content distribution service.
-SSB also offerers distributed persistance, but it is not designed for content-heavy applications.
+SSB also offerers distributed data persistance, but it is not designed for content-heavy applications.

-- 'slow update times' like ipns

 ## Proposed approach